Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 Project Goals:

-- Provide information on holiday destination.
+- Provide information on holiday destinations.

 - Inspire people that are thinking to go on holiday with images and tips.

-- Increase the number of tourist in Mallorca.
+- Increase the number of tourists in Mallorca.

 Customer Goals: